Arjunbadola/arjunbadola.github.io/_posts/2022-11-21-Brief Notes from CFA Society India VIP6.md

 Had an opportunity to attend 6th Value Investing Pioneers Summit by CFA Society India on 19th November 2022.

-Further, I had great privilege to meet and talk to Prof. Sanjay Bakshi, Rajeshekar Iyer, Ashwini Damani, and Jitendra Chawala.
+Further, I had great privilege to meet and talk to Prof. Sanjay Bakshi, Rajeshekar Iyer, Ashwini Damani, Saurabh Basrar, and Jitendra Chawala.

 There were a total of four speakers but the most I enjoyed was Rajeshekar Iyer’s talk on “The Art of Investing".